 Previously, we started to look at some of the elements that we can use either individually, or collectively, to build our composition.
 Just as a reminder, they were light, colour, shape, form, framing and lines.
 Another element we can use is people, believe it or not.
 But I will explain that one a little later.

-We started with the first of these, light.
+We started with the first of these - 'light'.

-It is very interesting to see how the classic artists take advantage of, and exploit light, to enhance their paintings.
+It is very interesting to see how the classic artists take advantage of and exploit light, to enhance their paintings.
 You can get some good ideas on this simply by visiting your local art gallery, or by looking through magazines.

-You can find more on "light" and the "right light" in the Blog index listing.
+You can find more on 'light' and the 'right light' in the Blog index listing.

+Colour is another vital element which we can use to our advantage in the building of our composition.
 Colour can either make or break an image, so the way in which we utilise colour is very important.

 As I said earlier, light can also play tricks like that with bright spots, and they too can be nasty little distractions.

 Light and colour, however, can go hand in hand in the construction of your composition and light will enhance the brightness of colour in an image.
-For example, light filtering through tree tops will intensify the colour of freshly fallen autumn leaves, or brighten flower heads or bird plumage.
+For example, light filtering through treetops will intensify the colour of freshly fallen autumn leaves, or brighten flower heads or bird plumage.

-Now for part 5, "Shapes".
+Now for part 5, 'Shapes'.